 The coconut chips add a little sweetness to this mix, and beware, the dried blueberries (not raisins, as my husband thought!) become little spice bombs.
 The toasting process gives the dried blueberries a nice crunch on the outside, but it also means the cayenne gets absorbed into the flesh.
 The rosemary also adds a little savoury peppery and piney aromatic to it all.

 This simple combination is quick to make and a great mid-morning snack, but I first had a similar mix at a friend’s house as an appetizer before a dinner party.
 So just in case you don’t have the 11 AM snack attacks, this Rosemary and Cayenne Coconut Chip trail mix is also perfect as an afternoon snack, pre-gym snack, or even to serve with some wine or beer into the evening.
 I’ve even tossed it on a salad, and it is delicious then as well!
 Thanks Kuben for introducing me to these!
 Go go and snack snack away :)

 Rosemary and Cayenne Coconut Chips (Toasted Trail Mix)

 - 2 cups coconut chips (unsalted variety)

 - 2 cups unsalted mixed nuts (I used a combination of almonds, walnuts, pecans and cashews)

-- 1 sprig of rosemary, leaves roughly pulled off
+- 1 sprig rosemary - leaves roughly pulled off

 - 1 teaspoon cayenne

-- 3 tablespoons light flavored oil (I used a cold-pressed rapeseed oil)
+- 3 tablespoons light flavored good quality oil (I used a cold-pressed rapeseed oil)